gfkpth/nominal_person/README.md

 The SQL folder documents the process of converting the data from a plain csv file into sqlite/postgresql databases.

-The CLDF folder documents the process of preparing the complete dataset in the [CLDF](https://github.com/cldf/cldf/), a format designed for linguistic applications.
-This folder also contains [a notebook](db_creation_notes/CLDF/clld_preparation.ipynb) detailing the semi-automatic extraction process of examples of the linguistic phenomenon from a LaTeX file into a csv file ([examples.csv](db_creation_notes/CLDF/examples.csv)).
-The example dataset has not been included in the SQL database(s) at this point.
-This is planned once the CLDF is completed.
+The CLDF folder contains [a notebook](db_creation_notes/CLDF/clld_preparation.ipynb) detailing the semi-automatic extraction process of examples of the linguistic phenomenon from a LaTeX file into a csv file ([examples.csv](db_creation_notes/CLDF/examples.csv)).
+The example dataset has not been included in the SQL database(s), but will be available in the CLDF-version once it becomes available (soon-ish).

 # Format